phorton1/Arduino-theClock3/docs/wood.md

 to get a nice sheen.

-## 4. Glue the Arm Washers to the Arms
+## D. Glue the Arm Washers to the Arms

 - Apply **wood glue** to the back of the two **11x3mm** *Arm Washers*
 - **Align** and *press* the Washers onto the Arms